-These shoulder conditions are diagnosed from the symptoms you have discussed with your doctor and findings of the examination of your shoulder.
-Either an ultrasound scan or MRI may be performed to assess the rotator cuff tendon and muscle, and other soft tissues.
+These shoulder conditions are diagnosed from the symptoms you have discussed with your doctor and findings from the examination of your shoulder.
+An ultrasound scan or MRI may be needed to show the condition of the soft tissues and if the tendon is being compressed in the subacromial space when you are moving your arm.
+An X-ray may be used to show the condition of the bones in your shoulder and rule out other pathology.